 - Features: Scenic view, mature forest, woodpeckers, yellow-billed cuckoo

 - Acquired with gifts from: Anonymous, the Moore family, the Nolan family, Virginia Young, Bicentennial Nature Trust, Indiana Heritage Trust, The Nature Conservancy, and Sycamore members.
 Trail and signage supported by the Brown County Community Foundation.

-- Trails: Yellowwood Trail – 2.6 miles roundtrip, moderate Bottomland Trail – 0.7 mile, easy
+- Trails: Yellowwood Trail – 2.6 miles roundtrip, moderate; Bottomland Trail – 0.7 mile loop, easy

 Trevlac Bluffs Nature Preserve

 Trevlac Bluffs Nature Preserve is named for its towering 200-foot bluff over Beanblossom Creek that features a rare stand of native eastern hemlock trees, found naturally in only about two dozen places in Indiana.
 Hemlocks are now a more northerly species, and the stands in Indiana are remnants from the cooler early post-glacial climate of thousands of years ago.
 The property is dedicated as an Indiana State Nature Preserve by the Department of Natural Resources, in recognition of the statewide significance of the natural communities preserved here.